Md. Rafikul Islam

 OverviewAI-generated summary

 Md.
-Rafikul Islam is a postdoctoral fellow at the University of Arkansas for Medical Sciences, where his research focuses on the role of Nonsense-Mediated mRNA decay (NMD) in cancer progression.
-He investigates how mutations in RNA sequences and splicing factors influence cancer development through NMD, and he collects tumor samples from cancer patients to examine NMD's function in both normal and pathological states.
-This work aims to provide new insights into NMD regulation by mutations and identify potential therapeutic targets for NMD-mediated cancers.
+Rafikul Islam is a postdoctoral fellow at the University of Arkansas for Medical Sciences, investigating the role of Nonsense-mediated mRNA decay (NMD) in cancer progression.
+His current research focuses on how mutations in RNA sequences and splicing factors influence cancer development through NMD.
+This work involves collecting tumor samples from cancer patients to examine the functions of NMD in both healthy and diseased states.
+The ultimate goal is to gain new insights into NMD regulation by mutations and to identify potential therapeutic targets for NMD-mediated cancers.

-During his doctoral studies at Yokohama City University Graduate School of Medicine, Islam evaluated the anticancer effects and mechanisms of novel therapeutic agents using in vitro and in vivo techniques.
-His Ph.D. research involved inducing tumors in mouse models, such as melanoma in C57BL wild mice, and assessing tumor growth through manual measurement, in vivo imaging, hematological analysis, and immunohistochemical analysis.
-He also utilized nude mice and rabbit tumor models in his Ph.D. work.
+During his doctoral studies at Yokohama City University Graduate School of Medicine, Islam evaluated the anticancer effects and mechanisms of novel therapeutic agents using in vitro and in vivo models.
+These studies involved techniques such as manual tumor growth evaluation, in vivo imaging systems (IVIS), hematological analysis, and immunohistochemical analysis in mouse melanoma and other tumor models.

 Metrics